-Use a variation of the periodic sentence which has: subject, modifiers, verb.
+Use a variation of the periodic sentence which has: a subject, modifiers, and verb.

-- Raul Martinez, who works in jeans and loafers and likes to let a question cure in the air before answering it, never fit in with the corporate environment.
+- Raul Martinez, who works in jeans and loafers and likes to let a question cure in the air before answering it, never fits in with the corporate environment.

 4. Use Balanced Sentences: two main clauses which are parallel in their structure are put together.
-This often works is the two clauses have a contrasting meaning.
+This often works is the two clauses have contrasting meanings.

 - The fickleness of the women I love is equaled only by the infernal constancy of the women who love me.
 (Shaw)